VonJagdstrumel/chip_deploy/README.md

 ## Building kernel

-Building the kernel is pretty resource intensive.
-We'll build it in a Vagrant virtual machine.
+Build the kernel in a Vagrant virtual machine as it's a pretty pretty resource intensive process.

 ```sh
 vagrant up